andreahaku/github_wiki_mcp/README.md

 ### Server doesn't connect

 - Verify that the path in `claude_desktop_config.json` is absolute and correct
-- Check that `npm run build` has been executed
+- Check that `pnpm build` has been executed
 - Verify Claude Desktop logs

 ### Authentication error